at-ishikawa/at-ishikawa.github.io/_posts/2021-03-16-update-wsl-version.md

 ---
-title: Steps to update WSL version from 1 to 2 for me
+title: Notes when I updated a WSL version from 1 to 2
 date: 2021-03-17T00:00:00Z
 ---